iokiwi/programming-in-logic/slides/facts-variables-queries.md

 <br>

-Prolog has a usefull clause for appending to a list.
+Prolog has a useful clause for appending to a list.

 <br>